Jamaica national football team: Continental finals appearances (2010–2019)

 After Whitmore returned to the team, Jamaica qualified for the 2017 Caribbean Cup, reaching the final before losing to first-time finalists Curaçao 2–1, with Elson Hooi scoring both of Curaçao's goals.
 In the 2017 Gold Cup, Jamaica upset Mexico 1–0 in the semi-finals, with Kemar Lawrence scoring the goal.
 In the final against the US, Jamaica conceded the opening goal at the end of the first half before Je-Vaughn Watson tied the score in the 50th minute.
 However, after a goal in the 88th minute from Jordan Morris, the US won the title, and Jamaica finished as runner-up.

-Post-pandemic (2020–present)
+Recent years (2020–present)

 In 2020, Jamaica played a single international friendly versus Bermuda before all international football was placed on hold by FIFA due to the COVID-19 pandemic.

-In 2021, Jamaica reached the 2021 Gold Cup quarterfinals, where they lost 0–1 to the USA.
+In 2021, Jamaica reached the 2021 Gold Cup quarterfinals, where they lost 0–1 to the United States.
 On 9 December 2021, Theodore Whitmore was dismissed as senior national team head coach.

-Jamaica has not made another world cup appearance since 1998.
-Since then the main goal of the Jamaican Reggae-Boyz is to make another world cup.
+In September 2022, Icelander Heimir Hallgrímsson was hired as Jamaica's new coach.

+On 21 November 2023, Jamaica qualified for the 2024 Copa América by reaching the 2023–24 CONCACAF Nations League A semifinals on a 3–2 comeback against Canada.
+Jamaica had previously lost 2–1 on the first leg, however, the victory resulted in a 4–4 goal aggregate tie that went in their favour after winning 3–2 on away goals.